paciorek/huge-ensemble-eva/2_process_output/README.md

 The data (i.e., the training data for ACE2-ERA5) are available at `https://console.cloud.google.com/storage/browser/ai2cm-public-requester-pays/2024-11-13-ai2-climate-emulator-v2-amip/data/era5-1deg-1940-2022.zarr`.

 Download only the 2m air temperature and precipitation data (plus metadata), using a Google Cloud Platform account.
+The downloaded data is 57 GB.

 ```bash
 acct=<some_account>